paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

   (A) conduct a study on the compliance of the Bureau with the obligation to offset award amounts under [section 10281(f)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section10281/f/3&num=0&edition=prelim); and

-  (B) submit to Congress a report on the study conducted under subparagraph (A) that includes an assessment of whether the Bureau has provided the information required under subparagraph (B)(ix) 11 So in original.
-Probably means subpar.
-(I) of par.
-(2). of paragraph (2) of this subsection in each report required under that paragraph.
+  (B) submit to Congress a report on the study conducted under subparagraph (A) that includes an assessment of whether the Bureau has provided the information required under subparagraph (I) of paragraph (2) of this subsection in each report required under that paragraph.

 (4) In this subsection, the term “nature of the claim” means whether the claim is a claim for—